 [AQ1]

+Devin Judge-Lord is a Ph.D.
+Candidate at the University of Wisconsin-Madison.

-Dr Constance McDermott is the Senior Fellow in Forest Governance and the Leader of Ecosystems Governance Group at the Oxford University's Environmental Change Institute
+Constance McDermott is a Senior Fellow and leader of the Ecosystem Governance Group at the Environmental Change Institute, School of Geography and the Environment, University of Oxford.
+She has produced numerous publications and several books on state and market-based approaches to the governance of forests and related supply chains, and the nexus of forests with climate, agriculture and land use change.

 Benjamin Cashore is Professor of Environmental Governance & Political Science at Yale University’s School of Forestry and Environmental Studies.
 He is courtesy joint appointed in Yale’s Department of Political Science and is a Senior Research Fellow, Yale MacMillan Center for International and Area Studies.
 He is Director of the Governance, Environment and Markets (GEM) Initiative at Yale and is the Joseph C. Fox Faculty Director of the Yale International Fox Fellows Program.